FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

  - Using an Xposed module called FakeGapps

 ##### [microG and UNLP] Network Location Provider support
-Another major thing MicroG and UNLP do is providing network location to apps.
+Another major thing MicroG does is providing network location to apps.

 What is network location?
 It's a quick and rough estimate of your location, several hundred metres wide, made using cellular towers and wifi networks